aknochow/install-kcp/README.md

 `ansible-playbook install-kcp.yaml`

-This will install kcp `v0.10.0` on port 6443 and enable/start the service:
+This will install kcp `v0.11.0` to /etc/kcp and enable/start the service on port 6443.

 ```
 systemctl status kcp
 ● kcp.service - kcp